This website is still in development.

 $ npx -y @jagatees/kiro-buddy cli install

-$ npx -y @jagatees/kiro-buddy cli run
+$ npx -y @jagatees/kiro-buddy cli open

 MacBook result